Lesson 1 Images

 Text description of the Hurricane Wilma's "pinhole eye" image.

-The image is a black and white satellite view of a hurricane.
-At the center is a distinct eye, a clear circular area surrounded by dense cloud formations spiraling outward.
-The clouds appear thick and textured, giving the impression of motion around the eye.
-The top left corner shows a portion of land partially covered by the storm's outer bands.
-The image emphasizes the structured and symmetrical nature of the hurricane, with its tightly formed core and expansive cloud cover.
+The image is a black and white satellite view of hurricane Wilma.
+At the center is a distinct pinhole eye, with a clear circular eye surrounded by dense clouds spiraling outward.
+The clouds appear thick and textured, giving the impression of motion around the eye and significant heights with the clouds.

 Credit: NOAA